 If you are looking for the quick answer as to what is the difference between a headshot and a portrait, here it is.
-A headshot is usually a photo of a person’s face to be used for commercial or business purposes while a portrait is usual a photo of a person to be used for personal purposes.
+A headshot is usually a photo focused on a person’s face used for commercial or business purposes in a way that directly or indirectly influences a work, sales transaction, or other business relationship opportunity.
+Meanwhile, a portrait is usually a photo of a person, not necessarily focused on their face, to be used for personal purposes like sharing with family and friends.
+Examples of headshots include actor headshots and corporate headshots.
 But there is much more you might want to know.

 First, let us quickly cover what is a portrait?
 It can be defined as a likeness of a person, particularly their face, and can be a photograph, drawing, painting, and so on.
 From a professional standpoint, a person might hire a professional photographer to conduct a portrait session, and there are many types of sessions.

 Likely the most common one people think of is family portraits.
 This might be photos of a family, say spouses and children, in a studio, their home or outdoors.
 But there are many more portrait sessions.
 Newborn portraits, maternity photos, engagement photos, couples portraits, wedding photography, and on and on.
 In practically all of these cases, the photos are for memories, to share them with family and friends, or other similar personal purposes.